-This practice allows business owners like to you have a competitive advantage over rivalling companies.
-It also gives you the opportunity to focus on your core services and competencies while a group of experienced service providers expertly handles other tasks.
+This practice allows business owners like to you have an advantage over competing companies.
+It also gives you the opportunity to focus on your core services and skills while a group of experienced service providers expertly handles other responsibilities.

 The global outsourcing industry has shown a steady stream of growth in the past few years.
 In 2018, Statista reported that the global outsourcing market amounted to USD85.6 billion.
 The revenue for business process outsourcing worldwide was recorded at USD23.6 billion.